a fee-based online consultation clinic for Obstetrics & Gynecology

 In women who are at risk of developing diabetes, fasting and post-prandial (after meals) blood is tested for blood sugar levels.
 An oral glucose tolerance test (GTT) may also be needed in some cases.

-Women at risk of developing gestational diabetes can also use home test kits regular monitoring of the blood glucose level.
+Women at risk of developing gestational diabetes can also use home test kits for regular monitoring of the blood glucose level.

 • Excessive weight gain: Women with gestational diabetes frequently put on excess weight.